dcunited001/te-xel-io/app/posts/2015-02-25-workplace-bullying-part-three.md

 ### &#x2605; Pavlov's Cute Puppy

 [Pavlog's Dog](http://en.wikipedia.org/wiki/Classical_conditioning) is an old experiment, where the dogs were conditioned to expect food at the chime of a bell.
-To the point where the chime of the bell was so strong, it caused the dogs to salivate.
+To the point where the association with the chime of the bell was so strong, it caused the dogs to salivate without the presence of food.

 My point is: in each instance, a workplace bully has *almost seemed to be trained in psychology!* And they abused it, which is really, really fucked up!
 Also, if you're completely unaware of psychology, you'll be caught off guard when it's used against you.